-Trading on margin can be risky business because you invest with borrowed money.
+Trading on margin can be risky business because you are investing with borrowed money.

 If the stock takes a downturn, you will lose not only your own cash but also the money you borrowed from Robinhood.

-Conversely, if the stock makes a spike in value, you will see higher returns that if you had just used the cash you had on hand.
+On the other hand, if the stock sees an increase in value, you can see higher returns that if you had just used the cash you had on hand.

 It could go either way.

 Before trading on margin, it is imperative that you do your own research and understand how it works.
-Here's the basics of Robinhood margin for beginners.
+Here are the basics of Robinhood margin for beginners.